DevnagriAI/devnagri_docs/guide/Dota_web.md

 ![payment](./images/DOTA_Web/Payment.png)

-After the order is confirmed, the page will transition to the "Verify Website Ownership" page.
+After the order is confirmed, the user will be redirected to the "Verify Website Ownership" page.
 <!-- ![l](./images/a1.png) -->

 ## Verify Website Ownership